The 8 Best Things to Do in Bhaktapur

 Bhaktapur Durbar Square Entry Fee

-The price of the Bhaktapur Durbar Square entry fee is Rs 1,800 (as of 2024).
+The price of the Bhaktapur Durbar Square entry fee is Rs.
+1,800 (USD 12).

 You can also get a visitor’s pass to Bhaktapur for the duration of your visa.
 For the visitor’s pass, you need to bring 2 passport photos and a copy of your visa when purchasing the ticket in order to get the visitor’s pass.

-Best Places to Visit in Bhaktapur
+The Best Things to Do in Bhaktapur

-1. Bhaktapur Durbar Square
+1. Visit the Bhaktapur Durbar Square

 Within the Durbar Square, there is the 55 Window Palace, the National Art Museum, Taleju Temple, and the Golden Gate (which is the entrance to the Taleju Temple).

-Usually, the square is busy with both locals and tourists.
+It is one of the best places to visit in Bhaktapur, and usually, the square is busy with both locals and tourists.
 It is the perfect place to discover the woodwork, architecture and paintings of Newari culture.

 55 Window Palace